Claudio Ranieri Profile

 |Born||Oct 20, 1951|

-Italian Claudio Ranieri has managed top-flight clubs across Europe but will be best remembered for his 5000/1 miracle, the season he won the Premier with Leicester City.
+Claudio Ranieri has many managed top-flight clubs across Europe but will be best remembered for the 5000/1 miracle, the season he won the Premier with Leicester City.

 Claudio Ranieri has managed top-flight sides in Italy, England, Spain and France including Inter Milan, Roma, Chelsea, Valencia and Leicester, and was most recently in charge of Watford.

 His greatest achievement as a manager was in 2015 when he led Leicester City to the Premier League title at odds of 5000/1.